jina-ai/jina/docs/how-to/docker-compose.md

 print(f'Indexed Documents: {len(resp_index[0].docs)}')
 ```

-Then let's search for the closest image to our query image
+Then let's search for the closest image to our query image:

 ```python
 query_doc = indexing_documents[0]